brevzin/cpp_proposals/3294_code_injection/code-injection.md

 Due to the lack of consensus for a code synthesis mechanism, some C++ reflection proposals shifted focus to the query side of reflection and left room for scant code synthesis capabilities.

-After extensive study and experimentation (as seen above), we concluded that a form of token-based synthesis is crucially important for practical code generation, and that insisting upon early syntactic and semantic validation of generated code is a net liability.
+After extensive study and experimentation (as summarized above), we concluded that a form of token-based synthesis is crucially important for practical code generation, and that insisting upon early syntactic and semantic validation of generated code is a net liability.
 The very nature of code synthesis involves assembling meaningful constructs out of pieces that have little or no meaning in isolation.
-Using concatenation and deferring syntax/semantics analysis to offer said concatenation is by far the simplest, most direct approach to code synthesis.
+Using assembly from linguistic elements and deferring syntax/semantics analysis to after said assembly is by far the simplest, most direct approach to code synthesis.

 Generally, we think that imposing early checking on generated code is likely to complicate and restrict the ways in which users can use the facility&mdash;particularly when it comes to composing larger constructs from smaller ones&mdash;and also be difficult for implementers, thus hurting everyone involved.